facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 import GithubLink from "@site/src/components/GithubLink"

-Hydra is highly configurable, and many of its aspects can sub systems can be configured.
+Hydra is highly configurable.
+Many of its aspects and sub systems can be configured.
 This includes:
 * The Launcher
 * The Sweeper